 6. Clear a Path

 Besides clearing out the kitchen, move items that might block contractors when they enter your home.
 Remove valuable art, photo frames and furniture.
-Dust is a part of the construction process, so consider how it may impact items in adjacent rooms.
+Dust is a part of the construction process, so take measures to protect items from dust.
 Cover furniture with protective plastic or move items to the garage or storage.

 7. Get Organized with a Bulletin Board